groue/GRMustache/README.md

 **NB: Lambda blocks are not available until MacOS 10.6, and iOS 4.0.**

-You will provide in the context a GRMustacheLambda that you will build with the GRMustacheLambdaBlockMake function.
+You will provide in the context an object built with the GRMustacheLambdaBlockMake function.
 This function takes a block which returns the string that should be rendered, as in the example below:

 	// prepare our link lambda block
-	GRMustacheLambda linkLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, id context) {
+	id linkLambda = GRMustacheLambdaBlockMake(^(GRMustacheSection *section, id context) {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
 	          [context valueForKey:@"id"],    // id of person comes from current context